 Private Student Loans

 Private loans work a little bit differently from federal loans.
+So it’s important to figure out how to get student loans from private lenders.
 When considering private loans versus federal loans, remember that with private loans:

-- Repayment terms and benefits are determined at the discretion of the lender/servicer, rather than by the federal government
+- Repayment terms and benefits are determined by the lender or servicer, rather than by the federal government.

 Also unlike federal student loans, you don’t qualify for private loans through the FAFSA.
-Instead, you apply directly to the bank, credit union, state agency, school, or other lender that will be supplying the loan.
-Because terms, conditions, interest rate, and other factors can vary widely depending on the lender chosen, it is important to do your due diligence and research private lenders to make sure you’re getting the best deal possible.
+Instead, you apply to the bank, credit union, or another lender.
+Because terms, conditions, interest rates, and other factors can vary depending on the lender, it’s important to do your due diligence and research private lenders to make sure you’re getting the best deal possible.

 Again, while it might be tempting to take out the maximum amount you’re approved to borrow, you should explore all other options for funding your education before relying on student loans, particularly private student loans.
-This is because they do not offer the generous repayment benefits that federal student loans do.
+This is because private loans don’t offer the generous repayment benefits that federal student loans do.

-As far as timing goes, you should fill out the FAFSA as soon as you are able – in January for the next academic year if possible.
+As far as timing goes, you should fill out the FAFSA as soon as you are able.
 Then, wait to apply for private student loans until you have received your complete financial aid package from your institution.
 That way, you know you’re only borrowing as much as you absolutely need.

 Need a student loan?Here are our top student loan lenders of 2018!